Travel Guide to Victoria Wine Region

 Buchan Caves – Fun For the Entire Family

-The Buchan Caves Reserve is land representative of the Aboriginal people of Australia and their cultural heritage.
-The caves are made up of limestone formations, which have been formed over the last 400 million years and are the largest cave system in Victoria.
+The Buchan Caves Reserve island is representative of the Aboriginal people of Australia and their cultural heritage.
+The caves are made up of limestone formations, which have been formed over the last 400 million years and are the largest cave system in Victoria wine region.
 Visitors to the caves can enjoy a picnic and even spend a night camping under the stars.
 The two most popular caves to visit are the Fairy Cave and the Royal Cave which both have incredible stalactite and stalagmite formations, rock pools, and flowing streams.
 Visitors should keep an eye out and might also be lucky enough to spot some wildlife such as kangaroos and owls who perch in the trees at night.

 Tower Hill Reserve – Experience Australian Wildlife

 The Tower Hill Wildlife Reserve is a thrilling attraction for visitors with the chance to meet koalas, kangaroos, emus, and various other species that roam around freely inside the reserve.
-Tower Hill is located inside an extinct volcano which was formed around 30 000 years ago and was declared a national park in 1892.
+Tower Hill is located inside an extinct volcano that was formed around 30 000 years ago and was declared a national park in 1892.
 It is the perfect place for visitors to experience the true Australian bush and to see animals at close range in their natural habitat.
 There are guided tours, which take place every day with incredibly knowledgeable guides.

-Rich Cuisine of Victoria
+Rich Cuisine of Victoria Wine Region

 Dim Sum – The Taste of Asia in Australia

 A Dim Sum is a form of Chinese cuisine that has become extremely popular throughout Australia and is prepared as small, bite-sized foods prepared and served in steamer baskets.
-Dim Sum restaurants in Victoria traditionally serve a wide variety of dishes, but some true Dim Sum classics include shrimp dumplings, chive dumplings, dumplings filled with meat or seafood with a rich broth inside (xiao long bao), spring rolls, tofu rolls, barbecued pork buns, and sesame balls.
+Dim Sum restaurants in Victoria wine region traditionally serve a wide variety of dishes, but some true Dim Sum classics include shrimp dumplings, chive dumplings, dumplings filled with meat or seafood with a rich broth inside (xiao long bao), spring rolls, tofu rolls, barbecued pork buns, and sesame balls.

 Donug – A Tribute to the Chicken Nugget